n-greensweig/full-stack-to-do-app/README.md

-# Priori - a full-stack to-do app
+# Priori: A Full-stack To-do App

 ## Table of Contents
 - [Description](#Description)